Updated as of May 2019

 TFI International is a transportation and logistics company with operations in North America.

 The announcement of a tri-lateral agreement between Canada, Mexico and the United-States was welcomed news for the company.
 It has significant cross-border trading and the deal ensures none of its products will be subject to un-welcomed tariffs.

-TFI has a solid seven-year dividend growth streak and as such, is a Canadian Dividend Aristocrat.
-Unlike many of the Aristocrats, its dividend growth rate is trending upwards.
-In October, the company raised dividends by 14.3%, the highest dividend growth since its streak began.
+TFI has a solid eight-year dividend growth streak and as such, is a Canadian Dividend Aristocrat.
+Unlike many of the Dividend Aristocrats, its dividend growth rate is trending upwards.
+In October, the company raised its dividend by 14.3%, the highest level of dividend growth since its streak began.

-The company saw a significant spike in its financial performance in 2018.
+TFI saw a significant spike in its financial performance in 2018.
 Margins are expanding, and earnings are growing at a triple-digit pace.
 The best part?
 Growth is expected to continue.
-Analysts expect the company to grown earnings by the mid-teens over the next few years.
+Analysts expect the company will grow earnings by the mid-teens over the next few years.

-On the back of increased earnings and cash flows, the company is an overlooked dividend star in the making.
+On the back of increased earnings and cash flows, TFI is an overlooked dividend star in the making.